pravinchandankhede/pravinchandankhede.github.io/_posts/2023-11-10-AngularCache.md

 ### Types of Caching

-#### Client-side caching
+#### 1. Client-side caching
 This involves storing data on the client-side using mechanisms like local storage, session storage, or in-memory storage.

-#### Server-side caching
+#### 2. Server-side caching
 This involves storing data on the server to reduce the load on the backend and improve response times.

 ### Caching Strategies

-#### Cache-first strategy
+#### 1. Cache-first strategy
 This strategy attempts to retrieve data from the cache first, and only makes a network request if the data is not available.

-#### Network-first strategy
+#### 2. Network-first strategy
 This strategy always makes a network request first, and falls back to the cache if the network request fails.

 ## Client-side Caching

 ### Using Angular Service Worker for Caching
 Angular Service Worker can be used to cache static assets and API responses.
-Let's set it up:
+This approach enables your app to be a PWA for which you need to install the required package.
+Once package is installed, then provide the configuration for items you want to cache as part of PWA.

-Install the Angular PWA package:
+ 1. Install the Angular PWA package:

 ```bash
 ng add @angular/pwa
 ```
-The ngsw-config.json file is used to configure the Angular Service Worker, which helps in caching static assets and API responses to improve the performance and offline capabilities of Angular application.
+ 2. The ngsw-config.json file is used to configure the Angular Service Worker, which helps in caching static assets and API responses to improve the performance and offline capabilities of Angular application.
 Configure the service worker in ngsw-config.json:

 ```json